ARGOeu/argo-puppet/README.md

 argo::mon::sensu: true
 ```

 In order to configuration to work, you must set either `backend` or `agent` parameter to `true` (depending on whether you are setting up the Sensu backend instance or one of the agents).
 For the instances being set up as Sensu agents, [argo-poem-tools](https://github.com/ARGOeu/argo-poem-tools) tool is going to be configured.
 For the instances being set up as Sensu backend, there will be [AMS publisher](https://github.com/ARGOeu/ams-publisher) and [argo-scg](https://github.com/ARGOeu/argo-scg) configured.
-Therefore the necessary parameters should be provided as well.
+Therefore, the necessary parameters should be provided as well.

 Example: